Quantum tunnelling without a barrier: Outlook and Conclusions

-In conclusion, here we present strong-field tunnel ionisation events in the colour switchover from a fundamental laser field to its second harmonic.
-This scheme generically covers all possible two-colour fields like~\eqref{eq:field}, in which the ionisation process is usually understood in terms of classically derived intuition, based on KFR theory and ultimately quasi-static assumptions.
-In the case of equal-amplitude mixing of the two constituent fields, we find a nonadiabatic tunnel ionisation event that happens at a time when the instantaneous electric field is zero (see \fig{fig1}(e)) and thereby challenges that intuitive picture of the process.
-The existence of the event is a topological feature of the two-colour field~\eqref{eq:field} with equal amplitudes, and has a non-zero contribution to the total spectrum from the quasi-static limit through the multiphoton regime.
-The classical trajectories show the need for further exploration of the under-the-barrier dynamics as well as the Coulomb effects on that specific trajectory.
-Moreover, although we find that the event only has a small contribution to the spectral ionisation amplitude, we expect it to play a detectable role in the heterodyne diffraction patterns of the photoelectron momentum distributions.
+In conclusion, here we present strong-field tunnel ionisation events in the colour switchover from a laser field to its second harmonic.
+This scheme generically covers all possible two-colour fields~\eqref{eq:field}, for which the ionisation process is well described by our SFA framework, and is intuitively understood within quasi-static assumptions.
+In the case of equal-amplitude mixing of the two constituent fields (as in \fig{fig1}(e)), we find a nonadiabatic tunnel ionisation event that happens at a time when the instantaneous electric field is zero, and hence there is no barrier, thereby challenging that intuitive picture of the process.
+The existence of the event is a topological feature of the two-colour field~\eqref{eq:field} at equal amplitudes, and has a non-zero contribution to the total spectrum from the quasi-static limit through the multiphoton regime.
+We find that the event has a relatively small contribution to the spectral ionisation amplitude, but we expect it to play a detectable role in the heterodyne diffraction patterns of the photoelectron momentum distributions and to initiate contributing trajectories for the generation of high-order harmonics.
 These questions thus invite the search for an observable that provides experimentally measurable signatures of the tunnelling at zero field.